satishlokkoju/deepview/docs/general/installation.rst

 Python Support
 --------------
 DeepView currently supports Python version 3.7 or greater for macOS or Linux.
-Python 3.9 is recommended.
-Note: to run TensorFlow 1, install Python 3.7.
+Python 3.10 is recommended.
+Note: to run TensorFlow 1, install Python 3.7 (Though not tested)

-To install Python version 3.9 (recommended):
+To install Python version 3.10 (recommended):

 **MacOS:** The Python installer package can be `downloaded <https://www.python.org/ftp/python/3.9.13/python-3.9.13-macosx10.9.pkg>`_ from the